bcgov/DBC-APIM/api-specs/router/router-developer-guide.md

 Your application can store router results or display them on any web map.

 ##API Key
 Use of the BC Route Planner REST API is currently restricted to government.
-If you are working on a government application that needs routing, please please contact DataBC for an API key.
+If you are working on a government application that needs routing, please please email [DataBC](mailto:datacat@gov.bc.ca) for an API key.

 ##Distance Resource